nathaneltitane/dextop/README.md

 ### Setup:

-Once the Android applications are installed on your device, open Termux and paste or type:
+Once the Android applications are installed on the device, open Termux and paste or type:

 ```
 curl -s -L run.dxtp.app > dextop && bash dextop